oshi/oshi/FAQ.md

 ========
 OSHI 3.x is compatible with Java 7, but will not see any added features.

-OSHI 4.x and 5.x require minimum Java 8 compatibility.
+OSHI 4.x and later require minimum Java 8 compatibility.
+This minimum level will be retained through at least 2026.

-Future version requirements have not yet been finalized.
-Other than incremental changes, any significant improvements will likely require at least Java 11 and leverage modules.
+In the future, OSHI may include a new artifact targeting JDK 17 and leveraging JPMS, while maintaining feature parity with the JDK 8 version.

 Which operating systems are supported?
 ========
 OSHI has been implemented and tested on the following systems.
 Some features may work on earlier versions.
 * Windows 7 and higher.
 (Nearly all features work on Vista and most work on Windows XP.)
-* macOS version 10.6 (Snow Leopard) and higher
+* macOS version 10.6 (Snow Leopard) and higher.
 * Linux (Most major distributions) Kernel 2.6 and higher
-* Unix: Solaris 11 (SunOS 5.11) / FreeBSD 10
+* Solaris 11 (SunOS 5.11)
+* FreeBSD 10
+* AIX 7.1 (POWER4)

 How do I resolve JNA `NoClassDefFound` errors?
 ========